avinashsingh/mcp-sdlc-tracker/README.md

 ## Database Schema

-The server creates a SQLite database file `.project_tracker.db` in the current directory with a complete SDLC schema:
+The `initialize` tool creates a SQLite database file `.project_tracker.db` in the specified directory with a complete SDLC schema:

 ### Core SDLC Entities